Destinations of QUB Arts graduates

 - Musical Chairs (classical music jobs).

 Practical experience is usually a pre-requisite to securing work as a sound technician.
 Part-time work or placements can be found in recording and editing studios, or community and hospital radio stations.
 You can get involved in projects such as doing the rigging and sound for amateur theatre or local musicians.
 Anything that helps to create contacts in the industry will be useful.
 Many sound technicians are freelancers and work across different sectors of the sound industry.
 It is important to make your own contacts by networking and making speculative applications.
 Attend media events and conventions to network with people in the industry and develop useful contacts.
 Specialist directories that provide useful contacts when making speculative applications for freelance work include: Kays, KFTV, Pact- Find a Member

 If you are interesting in contributing to the body of knowledge about your subject, a career in research is worth considering.
-Research Councils UK have a collection of case studies of researchers which give an insight into life as a researcher and the different career paths some researchers take.
+UK Research and Innovation have a collection of case studies of researchers which give an insight into life as a researcher and the different career paths some researchers take.
 An Academic Career provides more information about this career route.
 A postgraduate qualification (most often a PhD) is likely to be required.
 Jobs and some PhD studentships can be found on Jobs.ac.uk.
 More PhD opportunities can be found on findaphd.com.

 In Schools: A recognised teaching qualification is essential to find work in this area.
 The Department of Education Northern Ireland has general details about Initial Teacher Education (which includes the PGCE).
 The Universities and Colleges offering the training also have information on their websites which include how to apply and the closing dates e.g. Queen’s Initial Teacher Education (PGCE) information.